antonisloizou/innhopp-central/README.md

 Full-stack operations hub for planning and running innhopp events.
 The frontend is a React + TypeScript (Vite) single-page app; the backend is a Go service with PostgreSQL for persistence, RBAC enforcement, and OIDC login.

 ## Vision
-Create a single source of truth for operational data that keeps the team synchronized across planning, execution, and post-event follow-up while maintaining high standards for safety, compliance, and customer satisfaction.
+Create a single source of truth for operational data that keeps the team synchronized across planning, execution, and post-event follow-up while maintaining high standards for safety and customer satisfaction.

-## Core capabilities
+## Current scope (MVP)
-- Operations planning for seasons, event templates, manifests, aircraft/boat needs, and landing zones.
+- Operations planning for seasons, events, innhopps, manifests, and landing zones.
-- Participant lifecycle tracking: registrations, payments, waivers, certifications, gear checks, and health declarations.
+- Participant roster and event assignments, including crew roles per manifest.
-- Logistics coordination for transport legs, gear, accommodation, and notifications (check-in, briefings, packing lists).
+- Logistics tracking for transports, vehicles, accommodations, meals, and ad-hoc logistics items.
-- Driver route visibility via read-only pages with timing and segment details.
-- Safety and compliance with centralized NOTAMs, risk assessments, and regulatory filings.
+- Safety and compliance fields on events/innhopps (NOTAM, risk assessment, safety precautions).
-- Crew management: scheduling, availability capture, and role coverage checks per operation.
-- Analytics/reporting foundations for jump volume, demographics, gear usage, and safety metrics.
+- RBAC-backed login sessions (OIDC) with seeded roles for core operational duties.

+## Not yet implemented
+- Payments, waivers, certifications, and health declarations.
+- Automated notifications, check-in flows, or public driver route pages.
+- Analytics dashboards beyond raw data access.

 ## User roles